skoolkid/skoolkit/sphinx/source/man/rzxplay.py.rst

 --scale SCALE
   Scale the display up by this factor (1-4; default: 2).

+--snapshot FILE
+  Specify an external snapshot file to start with.

 --stop FRAMES
   Stop after playing this many frames.